Updated: Jan 28

 10. Keep all kitten bedding, toys, blankets and other personal items clean and freshly laundered.
 Babies are dirty - they run through litter boxes, tip over their water, climb and play in their food, and their areas get dirty very quickly.
 Daily sweeping and cleaning is important.
 Keep cat trees clean, floors swept and mopped as needed, and only use rugs and bedding that may be laundered in hot water.

-Keep in mind the above steps are fairly conservative, and some may even find them controversial, but they will go a long way in preventing FIP and other common health issues with breeding cats.
+Keep in mind the above steps are fairly conservative, and some may even find them difficult to do on a daily basis, but they will go a long way in preventing FIP and other common health issues with breeding cats.

 Raising Bengals is truly a labor of love, dedication and hard work, and I have no doubt most Bengal breeders work hard to insure each of their kittens receives ample love, attention and care.